cod-bot/github-issue-demo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0.

+## Architecture
+This Project is build with Angular 5 and NGRX(REDUX).  @ngrx/store to manage the state of the app;
+ @ngrx/effects to isolate side effects and handling http requests;

+## Included
+ngrx/store - RxJS powered state management for Angular apps, inspired by Redux ngrx/effects - Side effect model for @ngrx/store angular/router - manage navigation

+## Usage
+`npm install` to install required node modules
+`npm start` to serve the application

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.